Faculty

 Research interests:

 Chris Leighton's research generally focuses on electronic and magnetic properties of materials, spanning from bulk single crystals to thin films and heterostructures.
 In the context of the CQM, his work is focused on complex oxide materials, mostly delafossites, cobaltites, and titanates, including synthesis, structural/chemical characterization, and a wide range of physical property measurements.
-The latter include neutron scattering (particularly small-angle neutron scattering, neutron reflectometry, and neutron powder diffraction), as well as transport, magnetometry, heat capacity, and synchrotron X-ray scattering.
-His current projects in the CQM feature metallic delafossites (with Birol, Fernandes, Greven), strain-tuned cobaltite films (with Birol, Fernandes, Greven), doped Mott-insulating NiS2, and various additional collaborative directions.
+The latter include neutron scattering (including small-angle neutron scattering, neutron reflectometry, neutron powder diffraction, and inelastic neutron spectroscopy), as well as transport, magnetometry, heat capacity, and synchrotron X-ray scattering.
+His current projects in the CQM feature metallic delafossites (with Birol and Greven), doped Mott-insulating NiS2 and other complex sulfides (with Birol, Greven, and Xu), strain-tuned cobaltite films (with Birol and Greven), and various additional collaborative directions.
 Collaborations are ongoing with Oak Ridge National Lab, Argonne National Lab, the National Institute for Standards and Technology, and various other institutions, nationally and internationally.
 Recurring research themes include the understanding of competing forms of magnetic and electronic ordering in complex systems, and the interaction with defects and their control.

 Funded by the Department of Energy under DE-SC0016371